Palazzo del Governatore.

 The square in front of "Evangelismos" church, at Mandraki port.

-The “New Town” is the part of the town spread outside the walls and covers the northern most tip of the island.
-Most of the bigger hotels are located there, as well as lots of restaurants, bars, cafes and commercial shops.
+The “New Town” is the part of the town spread outside the walls and covers the island's northernmost tip.
+Most of the bigger hotels and many restaurants, bars, cafes, and commercial shops are located there.

 The Master Plan envisioned the development of an area (already partially used by the Ottomans for administrative buildings and large residences) to the west of the port of Mandraki, between the Old City and the northern tip of the island.
-Against the theatrical background of the City of the Knights, with all its convenient associations of a Latin dominance, a new “Foro Italico” of commercial and administrative buildings was to be spaciously laid out along the shore.
+Against the theatrical background of the City of the Knights, with all its convenient associations of Latin dominance, a new “Foro Italico” of commercial and administrative buildings was to be spaciously laid out along the shore.

 Italian Colonial Architecture in the Dodecanese